dasch-swiss/dsp-tools/README.md

 This allows you to look at a preview of the documentation in a browser.

-Please note that this is not the final form how the documentation will be published.
+Please note that this is not the final form in which the documentation will be published.
-Rather, they are published together with the docs of DSP-API and DSP-APP on <https://docs.dasch.swiss/>.
-This happens by embedding all three repositories as git submodules into the central [dsp-docs](https://github.com/dasch-swiss/dsp-docs) repository.
+Rather, they are published together with the docs of DSP-API and DSP-APP on <https://docs.dasch.swiss/> by embedding all three repositories as git submodules into the central [dsp-docs](https://github.com/dasch-swiss/dsp-docs) repository.
 If conflicting, the configurations of dsp-docs will override the configurations of the dsp-tools repository.
-In rare cases, a certain syntax is correctly rendered locally, but not on <https://docs.dasch.swiss/latest/DSP-TOOLS>.
+In rare cases, a certain syntax may correctly rendered locally, but not on <https://docs.dasch.swiss/latest/DSP-TOOLS>.
 In order to keep this difference minimal,
-`mkdocs.yml` of dsp-tools should be as similar as possible as `mkdocs.yml` of dsp-docs.
+`mkdocs.yml` of dsp-tools should be as close as possible to the `mkdocs.yml` of dsp-docs.

-During the centralized deployment process of all components of the DSP software stack, the docs of DSP-TOOLS get built from the latest release tag to <https://docs.dasch.swiss/latest/DSP-TOOLS>.
+During the centralized deployment process of all components of the DSP software stack, the docs of dsp-tools get built from the latest release tag to <https://docs.dasch.swiss/latest/DSP-TOOLS>.

-This means that in order to modify the contents of <https://docs.dasch.swiss/latest/DSP-TOOLS>, it is necessary to
+This means that in order to modify the contents of <https://docs.dasch.swiss/latest/DSP-TOOLS>, it is necessary to:

-- merge the modifications into the main branch of the DSP-TOOLS repository
+- Merge the modifications into the main branch of the DSP-TOOLS repository,
-- release DSP-TOOLS
+- Release dsp-tools.